-One of the first questions asked by most potential clients is: How much will it cost to have you edit my novel?
+One of the first questions asked by most potential clients is: How much does editing cost?

 The short answer: editing is cheaper than the price of magic… probably.
 If your magic costs your first born or your sanity, then editing is definitely cheaper.
 But if magic just makes you a little tired than I’m sorry to say editing will probably make you a little tired and cost you some coin.

 Seriously though, this question is very easy to ask but remarkably difficult to answer.
 Especially if all I know about your novel is that it does exist in some form.
 The reason it’s so difficult to answer is that there are many variables to take into account before anything close to an appropriate quote can be decided.